Chenghan-Wang/ChenghanWang.github.io/_pages/about.md

 ======
 Hello, World!

-My name is Chenghan (Kevin) Wang, also know as 王成晗.
+My name is Chenghan (Kevin) Wang, also known as 王成晗.
 Currently, I am an Research Assistant from [the EDA Center](http://www.ime.cas.cn/eda/), [Institute of Microelectronics of the Chinese Academy of Sciences](http://www.ime.ac.cn/).
 My research interest is **Electronic Design Automation (EDA) of advanced packaging, particularly multiphysics simulation and physical design**.

 Education
 ======